Yandy Díaz Player Props: Rays vs. Braves

-Yandy Diaz -- with a slugging percentage of .371 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Atlanta Braves, with Spencer Strider on the hill, on July 8 at 7:15 PM ET.
+Yandy Diaz -- with a slugging percentage of .400 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays against the Atlanta Braves, with Bryce Elder on the hill, on July 9 at 1:40 PM ET.

-He strung together three hits (going 3-for-4) in his most recent game against the Braves.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Braves.

 Yandy Díaz Game Info & Props vs. the Braves